ewan-carree/Youtube_music_downloader/README.md

 Fix it by writing "youtube-dl --rm-cache-dir" in the console

 Problem now fixed but I leave this comment to remember in case of need.

+ERROR: No video formats found; please report this issue on https://yt-dl.org/bug .
+Make sure you are using the latest version; see  https://yt-dl.org/update  on how to update.
+Be sure to call youtube-dl with the --verbose flag and include its complete output.

+PROBLEM !!!!!

 ## Use
 python3 pathTofile\main.py URL Folder